Welcome and thanks for visiting my profile!

 Did you know that specific supported yoga poses can regulate blood pressure, enhance the lymphatic system (vital to our health), and significantly reduce the toll that stress puts on our bodies?

 As a yoga therapist, C-IAYT, I specialize in therapeutic and restorative yoga to help people with back pain, herniated discs and scoliosis as well as providing post-surgery or post-injury rehab to facilitate the healing process.
-Clients have come to me for help with back pain, knee pain, diabetes, cancer, high blood pressure and heart ailments.
+Clients have come to me for help with back pain, knee pain, cancer, diabetes, high blood pressure and heart ailments.
 Now integrating yoga therapy for transforming grief.

 The LoveJOYoga Therapy (LJYT) Method emphasizes the importance of correct alignment based on Iyengar methods and integrates mind, body and spirit using mindfulness, meditation, visualization and the mind-body connection.
 I offer a personalized program to promote healing on all levels, getting to the root cause of issues and not just treating symptoms.
 Better care for better living.